harrisonlab/phytophthora_fragariae/ONT_Assembly.md

 This requires gene models, left here in case others wish to use it Attempts to reverse engineer the scripts have failed.
+I can't grasp the logic of how the script is written & very sparsely documented